Garden4less - Hozelock Micro Irrigation

-Automatic Watering Systems, With a Water Butt
+Automatic Watering Systems With a Water Butt

-Update 29/12/06 Since this article was written Hozelock have manufactured a water butt pump.
+Since this article was written Hozelock have manufactured a water butt pump.
 So if electricity is available then with the use of the hozelock water butt pump you can run a complete watering system as if it was connected to a tap.

 One of the most commonly asked questions regarding automatic watering systems in 2005 was whether a watering system could be run from a water butt.
 These systems are designed to run from an external tap but there are many benefits of running a system from a water butt or reasons why an external tap cannot be used or is simply not available.
 We promised many times last year that we would run tests on the Hozelock watering system to investigate the possibility of using the system with a water butt and, sorry for the delay, we have finally completed the tests and the results are interesting.

-We found that it is possible to use a small automatic watering system from a water butt if you stick to certain drippers.
+if you stick to certain drippers.
 The water pressure provided by the water butt is purely derived from the gravity of the water in the butt, due to the low pressure the most effective drippers are the adjustable drippers and the flow control valve.

 The flow control valve (shown bottom right) isn't strictly a dripper but as it's adjustable it is ideal for use with low pressure as the valve can be opened right up so that there is little resistance.

 Read on to see a detailed plan of how to set the system up.
-If you need to run a substantial watering system and don't have access to an external tap but do have access to electricity then you can run a watering system using a Hozelock's new water butt pump.
+If you need to run a substantial watering system and don't have access to an external tap but do have access to electricity then you can run a watering system using a water butt pump.

 Setting up the Water Butt Watering System